danielennis11111/plato-lms/TEST_ACCOUNTS.md

 ### Option 1: Quick Login (Recommended)
 1. Click the "Sign In" button in the sidebar
 2. Click "Show Test Accounts"
-3. Click on either test account to login automatically
+3. Click on any test account to login automatically (passwords are handled automatically)

 ### Option 2: Manual Login
 1. Click the "Sign In" button in the sidebar
-2. Enter the email and password from above
+2. Use the "Show Test Accounts" button to see available credentials
 3. Click "Sign In"

 ### Option 3: Demo Mode
 - Continue as a guest user to explore without logging in
 - Limited functionality but good for initial exploration

+## Security Note

+Test account passwords are managed securely within the application and are not exposed in this documentation.
+Use the "Show Test Accounts" button on the login page to access these accounts.

 ## Test Account Features